-- As a Standard Entry student you must register for Legal system and method in your first year of study. - You must be registered for a minimum of one module and a maximum of four modules in your first year of study.
+- As a Standard Entry student, you must register for Legal system and method in your first year of study.
+You are required to study 12 modules to complete the LLB. - You must be registered for a minimum of one module and may register for a maximum of four modules in your first year of study.
 The maximum number of modules you may be registered for in any subsequent year is four, and, exceptionally, five in your final year of study.